Mishieck/jsonat/README.md

 <br />

 > __Note:__<br />
-> The value `undefined` is converted to `null` in order to preserve the key in an object.
+> The value `undefined` is converted to `null` in order to preserve keys in an object.
 This is helpful in cases where the keys of an object need to be iterated over or the number of keys needs to be known.
 > `WeakSet` and `WeakMap` are not successfully stringified because they are not iterable.
 However, this may change in the future as suggested by this [proposal](https://github.com/tc39/proposal-weakrefs#iterable-weakmaps).

 <br />